omkarkarande/quartz-theme-typora/README.md

 # Quartz Mono Theme for Typora

 This is a fork of the minimalistic [Quartz](https://github.com/troennes/quartz-theme-typora) theme for typora.
-It contains a dark theme, **Quartz Mono** which is a colorful theme inspired by the Monokai color scheme.
-It also contains a light theme, **Quartz Mini** which is slightly modified from the original solely based on personal preference.
+It contains a dark theme, **Quartz Mono** inspired by the Monokai color scheme and a light theme, **Quartz Mini** which is slightly modified from the original solely based on personal preference.

 ![screen1](./media/preview.png)